-For IDS 2018, we are extending an invitation to members of the research, academia, and operational communities.
+For IDS 2018, we are extending an invitation to members of the research, academia, & operational communities.
 We’d like you to share experiences, data, or innovative thinking on how we might improve the DNS, or how we might foster innovation by adapting the DNS to support emerging identifier needs.

 Symposium topics include: